erjbroek/NNfromScratch/README.md

 # Neural Network from Scratch (NumPy-based)

 This project is a fully connected neural network implemented from scratch using NumPy.
 It currently supports batch gradient descent (BGD) and mini-batch gradient descent (MBGD) for training.
-Since this is a very basic implementation of a neural network, it won't be as accurate as more advanced models.
+Since this is a very basic implementation of a neural network, it won't be as accurate as more advanced models line cnn's.

 ## User Interface